Tommytian993/MiniX/docs/ui.md

 SendHexData?.Invoke(h);

-- Lastly we want to ensure the order of setHex and add node, we cannot set it
+- Lastly we want to ensure the order of setHex and add node, we cannot reference the labels until terrain UI is added to the scene:

+public void SetTerrainUI(Hex h)
+{
+  if (terrainUi is not null) terrainUi.QueueFree();
+  terrainUi = terrainUiScene.Instantiate() as TerrainTileUI;
+  AddChild(terrainUi);
+  terrainUi.SetHex(h);
+}